-During the school year, your child may have the opportunity to have his or her photo taken, video image and voice recorded, and/or art and written work published in connection with a school district activity or program.
-Your child's photo (image), school work and/or name may be published in local newspapers, posted (displayed) on the District's internet site, or used by the requesting organization (local TV or print media) for programming, i.e., backup and their news stories.
-If you DO NOT want your child's picture, name or schoolwork to be used in newspaper articles, video, and/or District publications, including our District's website, please inform your school principal in writing.
+During the school year, your child may have the opportunity to have his or her photo taken, video image and voice recorded, and/or art and written work published in connection with an OCM BOCES activity or program.
+Your child's photo (image), school work and/or name may be published in local newspapers, posted (displayed) on the OCM BOCES internet site, or used by the requesting organization (local TV or print media) for programming, i.e., backup and their news stories.
+If you DO NOT want your child's picture, name or schoolwork to be used in newspaper articles, video, and/ or publications, including our OCM BOCES website, please inform your school principal in writing.